-The Write Protect function provides a hardware method of protecting the 16 Kbyte boot sector without using V{ID} .
+The Write Protect function provides a hardware method of protecting the 16 Kbyte boot sector from erasure without using V{ID} .

-If the system asserts $V{\rm IL}$ on the WP# pin, the device disables program and erase functions for the 16 Kbyte boot sector (SA34 for top boot device and SA0 for bottom boot device) independently of whether those sectors were protected or unprotected using the method described in "Sector Protection/Unprotection".
+If the system asserts V{IL} on the WP# pin, the device disables erase functions for the 16 Kbyte boot sector (SA34 for top boot device and SA0 for bottom boot device) independently of whether those sectors were protected or unprotected using the method described in Sector Protection/Unprotection, on page 12.

-If the system asserts V{IH} on the WP# pin, the device reverts to whether the 16 Kbyte boot sector was previously set to be protected or unprotected using the method described in "Sector Protection/Unprotection".
+If the system asserts V{IH} on the WP# pin, the device reverts to whether the 16 Kbyte boot sector was previously set to be protected or unprotected using the method described in Sector Protection/Unprotection, on page 12.